Trustees and Meetings

 Sally Goldstone

-Sally Goldstone became a trustee in 2020 having just completeed her term in office as High Sherrif of West Glamorgan, following in the footsteps of our founder Keith Bailey.
+Sally Goldstone became a trustee in 2020 having just completed her term in office as High Sheriff of West Glamorgan, following in the footsteps of our founder Keith Bailey.
 Being High Sheriff gave Sally a great insight into the enormous contribution that charities play in today’s society.
 Sally has been a solicitor in Swansea for more than 30 years and is well known in the community.
 Her experience in both her professional and civic life mean she is well placed to understand the needs of the third sector.
 She was delighted when she was invited to be become a trustee so that she can continue to support local charities, as she did when she was High Sheriff.

 Eleanor Norton